lazypic/git-hours/README.md

 ```

 ### Debug
-With `-debug` option, You can see the detail of interval between git commits.
+With `-debug` option, You can see the details.
-You can view the time, author, and commit details.
+You can see information as following:

+- interval between git commits
+- time
+- author
+- commit message

 ```bash
 $ git hours -debug